um-grex/grex-docs/content/english/specific-soft/orca.md

 ## System specific notes
 ---

 To see the versions installed on Grex and how to load them, please use **module spider orca** and follow the instructions.
-Both **ORCA-4** and **ORCA-5** are available on Grex.
+Both **ORCA-5** and **ORCA-6** are available on Grex.

 To load **ORCA-5**, use:

 {{< highlight bash >}}
-module load gcc/4.8 ompi/4.1.1 orca/5.0.2
+module load arch/avx512  intel/2023.2  openmpi/4.1.6 orca/5.0.4
 {{< /highlight >}}

-To load **ORCA-4**, use:
+To load **ORCA-6**, use:

 {{< highlight bash >}}
-module load gcc/4.8 ompi/3.1.4 orca/4.2.1
+module load arch/avx512  gcc/13.2.0  openmpi/4.1.6 orca/6.0.0
 {{< /highlight >}}

 **Note:**

 {{< alert type="warning" >}}
-The first released version of **ORCA-5** (5.0.1) is available on Grex.
-However, ORCA users should use the versions released after (as for now: **5.0.2** since it addresses some bugs of the two first releases 5.0.0 and 5.0.1).
-We may remove these versions any time.
+After updating the software stack, we removed the previous versions of ORCA.
+If needed, we can put back a particular version.
+However, ORCA users should use the versions released after (as they addresses some bugs of the two first releases like 5.0.0 and 5.0.1).
 {{< /alert >}}

 ## Using ORCA with SLURM